 Buy A Bond, James!: A Lesson on U.S. Savings Bonds

 Why do people save?
 How do you save?
 How do you save and make money at the same time?
-We will find answers to these questions and more in this lesson on saving and U.S. Savings Bonds.
+We will find answers to these questions and more on this lesson on saving and U.S. Savings Bonds.

-Some of the money the government needs to run the country comes from taxes that everyone pays.
+Tell the students that some of the money the government needs to run the country comes from taxes that everyone pays.
 But sometimes the government needs to borrow money from people.
 One of the ways that the government does that is by selling savings bonds.